 - Levels & Curves: advanced correction and adjustment tools for brightness and contrast

-- Selective adjustments: creation and management of control points.
+- Local adjustments: creation and management of local adjustments.
 Activating them displays sliders equivalent to global settings, selective tonality, as well as a color picker and color selectivity sliders.

 - Levels and curves: Advanced brightness and contrast adjustment tools.